httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ~~~
 {: #fig-upload-appending-incomplete title="Appending partial representation data to upload"}

 3) If the connection was interrupted, the client might want to resume the upload, similar to the previous example ({{example-1}}).
-The client retrieves the offset ({{offset-retrieving}}) to learn the amount of representation data received by the server and then continues appending the remaining parts to the upload as in the previous step.
+The client retrieves the offset ({{offset-retrieving}}) to learn the amount of representation data processed by the server and then continues appending the remaining parts to the upload as in the previous step.

 ~~~ aasvg
 Client                                       Server